sara-nl/sdrdocs/source/pages/basics/deposit.rst

-.. _basic-usage:
+.. _deposit:

 ***********
 Deposit
 ***********

 This page explains how to get your data into the data repository using the online deposit workflow.
+Once depositing is completed, you will have a publication for your dataset.

 .. contents::
     :depth: 8